rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

 - Multi-architecture data is grouped when all architectures have identical grades and versions
 - When using `--email`, the report is sent as HTML and no terminal output is displayed
 - Email reports can be combined with `--grade` filtering to send targeted alerts
-- The `make dry-run-email` target can be used manually to preview HTML without sending
+- The script uses `make email` (without filter) or `make email-grade GRADES='X,Y,Z'` (with filter)
+- To preview HTML email without sending, run: `cd <tool-path> && make dry-run-email CONFIG=<config>`
+- All make targets automatically handle virtual environment setup, dependencies, and Kerberos auth